Bishkek International School: Students

-BIS has around 350 students, age two to eighteen years old, representing over 30 countries.
+BIS has around 440 students, age two to eighteen years old, representing over 30 countries.
 The school accepts all students regardless of ability, gender, ethnicity, language, or religious belief and everyone is encouraged to take part in all school activities.
-Fifty-five percent of students are American, Asian and European citizens, who are children of employees of embassies, international organizations and international business or NGOs.
-Forty-eight percent of students are Kyrgyz citizens.
+Fifty percent of students are American, Asian, African and European citizens, who are children of employees of embassies, international organizations and international business or NGOs.
+Fifty percent of students are Kyrgyz citizens.
 To ensure the international approach of the school and to enhance cultural interaction between students from many different countries of the world, school policy limits student intake from any single country to maximum 50% of all students.

 Teaching staff

-BIS has eighty-five teaching staff combining international teachers with wide experience with national teachers with specialist skills and fluent English.
-In 2021/22, forty international teaching staff come from the USA, UK, Japan, France, Spain, Serbia, Poland, South Africa, Australia, India, Belgium and Canada.
+BIS has one hundred and ten teaching staff combining international teachers with wide experience with national teachers with specialist skills and fluent English.
+In 2024/25, forty five international teaching staff come from the USA, UK, Japan, China, Spain, Serbia, South Africa, Zambia, Egypt, India, Pakistan, Panama, Philippines, Belgium, Colombia and Canada.